lmmqxyx404/Learning_Note/mysql.md

 watch out:
 when you attempt to import a backup sql to a new environment, you should install mysql.
 Then you should create a database and use it.At last, you can use source command.

+# about postgresql
+## pay attention to visit remote server.
+set the relative file
+set the firewall